 The first round of weight loss is your body reacting to a significant change in your diet.
 However, this typically leads many to believe they will continue losing weight at the same pace throughout their diet.
 Usually, this is not what happens.

 Patience is key when it comes to the keto diet.
-If you experience a keto diet weight loss plateau, don’t become discouraged!
+If you experience a plateau, don’t become discouraged!

 You may even have some weeks where the scale shows you haven’t lost any weight at all, and this is okay too!
 This is why patience is a virtue on the keto diet.

-If you go several weeks without losing weight, you may be in the keto diet weight loss plateau.
+If you go several weeks without losing weight, you may be experiencing a keto diet weight loss plateau.

 Read on to find factors that may be decreasing your ability to lose weight.

 An important part of the keto diet is tracking your nutrition on a daily basis.
 Tracking your keto diet does three main things:

 - Regulates your calorie intake

 Tracking your keto diet has other benefits as well and will also monitor your:

 - Ketone levels during fasting